 - CBT with Children and Young People

-I am currently on an Advanced Clinical Skills Practice Course, I'm involved in the development of new CBT Therapists as well as holding a positions of the board Member with Lifelink and NCF Representative for Scotland with the BABCP
+I'm involved in the development of new CBT therapists as well as holding a board position with Lifelink Glasgow and am the current NCF Representative for Scotland with the BABCP

 Areas of counselling I deal with